-This recipe is part of The Simply Nourishing Recipe Collection.
-It makes for a quick mid-week dinner, the perfect side dish and a great base for many other scrumptious recipe ideas – make it your own.
+This recipe is perfect for a quick mid-week dinner, the perfect side dish and a great base for many other scrumptious recipe ideas – make it your own.

 - This recipe is: gluten-free, dairy-free, sugar-free and Paleo-friendly.